HistoryThis section has been translated automatically.

-- Lymphoma, cutaneous germinal center lymphoma: Nodular, mostly irregular infiltrates with indicated germinal center structures; infiltrates of medium-sized centrocytes with mostly clearly notched nuclei, as well as interspersed larger cells with large, round nuclei with one or more prominent nucleoli (characteristics of centroblasts).
-With the progression of the tumor, follicular structures are less frequently expressed, the number of reactive T cells is relatively reduced.
-Monomorphic populations of large centroblasts and centrocytes predominate.
+- Lymphoma, cutaneous germinal center lymphoma: nodular, usually irregular infiltrates with suggested germinal center structures; infiltrates of medium-sized centrocytes with usually distinctly notched nuclei, as well as interspersed larger cells with large, round nuclei with one or more prominent nucleoli (features of centroblasts).
+As the tumor progresses, follicular structures are expressed less frequently, and the number of reactive T cells is relatively decreased.
+Monomorphic populations of large centroblasts and centrocytes tend to predominate.
 Monoclonal expression of immunoglobulin light chains.

 - Cutaneous lymphomas of other classification (e.g., lymphoma, cutaneous B-cell lymphoma, marginal zone lymphoma).

-- Lupus erythematodes tumidus: Perivascular or periadnexial, predominantly monomorphic T-cell infiltrates, wherein small round lymphocytes with homogeneous chromatin-tight nuclei predominate.
+- Lupus erythematosus tumidus: Perivascular or periadnexal, predominantly monomorphic T-cell infiltrates, with small round lymphocytes with homogeneous chromatin-dense nuclei predominating.
 Few plasma cells.
-Germinal centres may occur, but are rather rare.
+Germinal centers may occur but are the rarity.
 Focal mucin deposits.